CEGRcode/scriptmanager-docs/docs/Tools/sequence-analysis/dna-shape-bed.md

 </div>

 ### Shape Options
-For each shape option to calculate indicated by the command, a [CDT file][cdt-format] will be generated with an extension indicating the shape type calculated.
+For each shape option to calculate indicated by the command, a [CDT file][cdt-format] or TAB file will be generated with an extension indicating the shape type calculated.

 If the *groove* information is indicated in the command to be used for the output, a file called `<outputBasename>_MGW.cdt` will be generated.
 Similarly for *propeller*, *helical*, and *roll*, the output matrix [CDT files][cdt-format] will be named with the suffixes `_PTwist.cdt`, `_HTwist.cdt`, and `_Roll.cdt`, respectively.